 What are the risks of different investments?

-Cash is the least risky of the four but it tends to deliver low returns, which means the value of your money can be eroded in times of high inflation (see ‘Inflation risk’ explained below).
+Cash is the least risky of the four but it tends to deliver low returns, which means the value of your money can be eroded by inflation (see ‘Inflation risk’ explained below).

-Shares, also known as stocks or equities, are seen as the riskiest asset class, as stock markets can be highly unpredictable.
+Shares, also known as stocks or equities, are seen as among the riskiest assets, as stock markets can be highly unpredictable.
 But some markets are considered riskier than others.